Deep embedded clustering of coral reef bioacoustics: Methodology

 \subsection{Agglomerative hierarchical clustering}

-Agglomerative hierarchical clustering,\cite{BeimannCh4, Murphy_cluster} also called bottom-up clustering, partitions a set of $N$ data points, $\cal{X}=\{\mathbf{x}_{\rm \it 1},\dots,\mathbf{x}_{\rm \it N}\}$, into $K$ clusters by grouping the most similar data at each step.
+Agglomerative hierarchical clustering,\cite{BeimannCh4, Murphy_cluster} also called bottom-up clustering, partitions a set of $N$ data-derived feature vectors, $\cal{X}=\{\mathbf{x}_{\rm \it 1},\dots,\mathbf{x}_{\rm \it N}\}$, into $K$ clusters $C_k$, $k=1,\dots,K$, by grouping the most similar data at each step.
 Hierarchical clustering successively merges nearby clusters until the stop criterion is achieved.
-In this case, the stop criterion is met when $K$ or fewer classes remain, where $K$ must be set by the practitioner.
+In this case, the stop criterion is met when $K$ or fewer clusters remain, where $K$ must be set by the practitioner.

-Agglomerative methods preferentially cluster dense points, improving robustness to outliers.
-The tradeoff is decreased performance when clusters are dense and close.
-A related bottom-up approach has been demonstrated to work well for clustering dolphin echolocation clicks.\cite{Frasier2016, Frasier2017}